StackStorm/st2/docs/source/rbac.rst

 A user represents an entity (person / robot) which needs to be authenticated and interacts with
 |st2| through the API.

+User permissions are represented as a union of permission grants which are assigned to all the user roles.

 Role
 ~~~~